Pre-Approval vs. Pre-Qualification: How Are They Different?

 Pre-Qualification or Pre-Approval: Which Do You Need?

 As you can see, pre-qualification and pre-approval are very different animals.
 So which should you seek when buying a home is on your radar?

 Ideally, both.
-Just keep in mind, though, that neither a pre-qualification or a pre-approval are a commitment to lend.
+Remember, though, that neither a pre-qualification nor a pre-approval are a commitment to lend.